island-lang/island-lang.github.io/README.md

 ## Variable scoping

-Variables are accessible within both their declared scope and any of its nested scopes:
+Variables are accessible from within both their declared scope and any of its nested scopes:
 ```isl
 let x = 1
 let greeting = "Hello"